Mirza Ismail: Round Table conferences

-Prime minister of Jaipur
+Diwan of Jaipur

 Mirza Ismail Road in Jaipur was named after him.

-In 1941, he joined the Kingdom of Jaipur as prime minister.
-The Chamber of Commerce in Jaipur duly recorded Ismail's premiership as "the beginning of the industrial era of Jaipur."
+The Kingdom of Jaipur’s Diwan since 1939 Gyan Nath had taken with the support of the British a hardline against the Praja Mandal political organization who were pro- Congress.
+It was therefore a shock to them that following his resignation, Maharaja Sawai Man Singh II in 1941 appointed Ismail who they viewed as a progressive as his replacement.

+Soon after his appointment Ismail wrote to the Rajasthan Residency requesting that the maharaja and his family be referred to as “royal”.
+The British rejected this, being of the opinion that only the King-Emperor and family could be referred to as such.
+This caused one British official to write that Ismail was a ‘dictator of the “national socialist” variety’ and express the opinion that the sooner he was dismissed the better.

+Ismail immediately began cleaning up the walled old city of Jaipur, removing Hindu shrines from the middle of streets, encroachments on public streets and painting buildings, many for the first time in 25 years.
+Ismail’s desire to modernize the city was supported by the maharaja.

 Soon after his arrival in Jaipur, in 1942, he constituted a committee on constitutional reforms.
 These efforts considerably enhanced Maharaja Sawai Man Singh II's reputation and his durbar in the Indian National Congress' circles.
 The main thoroughfare of Jaipur has been named Mirza Ismail Road in his memory.

 Ghanshyam Das Birla was a close friend of Ismail's who used to fund the grand projects Ismail envisaged for Jaipur.
 When banks were beginning to be permitted to open branches in Jaipur, United Commercial Bank, under the chairmanship of Birla, was the first to be permitted to do so in 1945.
 The National Ballbearing Company was established under Ismail's guidance.

 He chaired International PEN's Indian Writers Council held at Jaipur in 1945, whose participants included Sarojini Naidu and Edward Morgan Forster.
-Even after resigning as prime minister, he remained an adviser to the kingdom and its affairs pertaining to public infrastructure development projects.
+Even after resigning as Diwan, he remained an adviser to the kingdom and its affairs pertaining to public infrastructure development projects.
 He was instrumental in the approval of a building for Jaipur Medical Association in 1945.

+The Chamber of Commerce in Jaipur duly recorded Ismail's premiership as "the beginning of the industrial era of Jaipur."